Athletic Equipment Managers Association: History

-AEMA Mission Statement
+Mission statement

 "We strive for the advancement, encouragement, and improvement of the profession for the greater safety of participants in all sports, while creating professional growth through research, education, innovation, commitment, and advancement for all members."

 Certification

 AEMA Certification is the educational program that gives athletic equipment managers an accepted level of proficiency in the performance of their jobs through the proper recognition of specialized skills, knowledge, and experience in the athletic equipment management field.
 Scantron Corporation is contracted with the AEMA to develop a Certification Standard for Athletic Equipment Management and a Certification Exam is administered annually for members to take and become Certified Equipment Managers.
-Through a role delineation process, the following areas of job performance were identified and established for athletic equipment managers to be proficient in: Management, Administration, and Professional Development; Procurement; Accountability; Maintenance; Fitting and Safety.
+Through a role delineation process, the following areas of job performance were identified and established for athletic equipment managers to be proficient in: management, administration, and professional development; procurement; accountability; maintenance; fitting and safety.

 Certification began in 1991 and is considered the standard for athletic equipment management which continues annually thru the Certification Exam.
 To maintain certified equipment manager status, each certified member must earn 6.0 CEUs (Continuing Education Units) every three years.
 This represents 60 contact hours in various forms of educational activities that help in the continuous improvement, development, and growth of the association.

-Leadership and Committees
+Leadership and committees

-Top Leadership includes the Executive Director, Associate Executive Director, President, Vice President, National Office Manager, Treasurer, Certification Chair, and the 9 District Directors.
+Top leadership includes the executive director, associate executive director, president, vice president, national office manager, treasurer, certification chair, and the 9 district directors.

 Certification Steering Committee is led by a chairperson and covers the CEC, Education, Exam, and Program Committees.

-Other committees are the Exhibits Committee, External Communications Committee, Lifetime Achievement Committee, NOCSAE Committee, and Scholarship Committee.
+Other committees are the Exhibits Committee, External Communications Committee, Lifetime Achievement Committee, NOCSAE Committee, Scholarship Committee, and Mentorship & Engagement Committee.

 Districts

-The AEMA membership is divided into 9 districts that consist of District Directors (who each have a seat on the Executive Board with voting power) plus other leadership positions (such as Treasurer, Secretary, Social Media, etc.).
+The AEMA membership is divided into 9 districts that consist of District Directors (who each have a seat on the Executive Board with voting power) plus other leadership positions (such as Treasurer, Secretary, Social Media/Communications, etc.).
 Each district may host virtual or in-person meetings with workshops offering another way for certified members to earn CEUs.